Usage¶

 Processing Pipeline¶

-- A custom YOLO insect detection model is run in real time on device (OAK) and uses a continuous stream of downscaled LQ frames as input.
+- A custom insect detection model is run in real time on device (OAK) and uses a continuous stream of downscaled frames as input.

 - An object tracker uses the bounding box coordinates of detected insects to assign a unique tracking ID to each individual present in the frame and track its movement through time.

-- The tracker + model output from inference on LQ frames is synchronized with MJPEG-encoded HQ frames (default: 3840x2160 px) on device (OAK).
+- The tracker + model output from inference on downscaled frames is synchronized with MJPEG-encoded high-resolution frames (default: 3840x2160 px) on device (OAK).

-- The HQ frames are saved to the microSD card at the configured capture intervals while an insect is detected (triggered capture) and independent of detections (time-lapse capture).
+- The full frames are saved to the microSD card at the configured capture intervals while an insect is detected (triggered capture) and independent of detections (timelapse capture).

 - Corresponding metadata from the detection model and tracker output is saved to a metadata .csv file for each detected and tracked insect (including timestamp, label, confidence score, tracking ID, tracking status and bounding box coordinates).

-- The bounding box coordinates can be used to crop detected insects from the corresponding HQ frames and save them as individual .jpg images.
-Depending on the post-processing configuration, the original HQ frames are optionally deleted to save storage space.
+- The bounding box coordinates can be used to crop detected insects from the corresponding full frames and save them as individual .jpg images.
+Depending on the post-processing configuration, the original full frames are optionally deleted to save storage space.

-- With the default configuration, running the recording consumes ~3.8 W of power.
+- With the default configuration, running the recording consumes around 4.2 W of power.

 Depending on the specific requirements of your field deployment, different